CS 101 Course

 So I haven’t really posted much on this site.
 Reason being: I’ve been busy trying to find a job.
 No, I’m not homeless—not yet anyway.
 Luckily, I’ve managed to find a job working from home.
 It’s a tech support gig.
 The pay is not grandiose by any means, but at least it’ll allow me time to focus on what I really want to do—which is learn web development. (more…)

 BIOS stands for Basic Input Output System.
-It is, in layman’s terms, a piece of software that resides inside a chip on the motherboard (traditionally a ROM chip, though most newer computers nowadays store it in flash memory).
-The BIOS is generally referred to as firmware.
+It is, in layman’s terms, a piece of software that resides inside a chip on the motherboard.
+It is usually installed on an EEPROM, though most newer systems nowadays have it on flash memory.
+The BIOS is often referred to as firmware.

 So I’ve decided to learn Python.
 I’ve bought a book called “Python Programming: An Introduction To Computer Science”.
 The thing about this book is that it is more of an introduction to programming in general than Python.
 It only uses Python as a starting language.
 I’ve always wanted to learn how to program ever since the 90’s, when I used to mess around with scripts in mIRC (anyone remember that chat program?).
 I also used to make mini-games using Game Maker which has its own language based on C. So I’ve had a little bit of experience with coding.
 Not to mention, I’m pretty fluent in HTML, CSS and messing around with WordPress themes.
 I even made my own once (for a friend).
 So, I’m not a total beginner when it comes to code.